jsdf/flux-coffee/implementing-flux-in-coffeescript.md

 ```

 Taking advantage of CoffeeScript's executable class bodies, a class method
-is provided for convenience when defining actions on Store subclasses.
+`@action` is provided for convenience when defining actions on Store subclasses.
 ```coffee
   @action: (name, handler) ->
     @actions ?= {}
     @actions[name] = handler.bind(@)
 ```
-The `receiveDispatch` method which the store provides to the dispatcher catches
+The `receiveDispatch` method is provided by the store to be bound by the
-errors thrown in the handlers. `false` is returned for an error to cause the
+dispatcher.
+It catches errors thrown in the handlers, returning `false` to cause
-promise for this store to reject.
-If the handler returns a promise it is passed
+the corresponding dispatch promise for this store to reject.
+If the handler
+returns a promise itself (eg. created by `waitFor`) it is passed on, otherwise
-on, otherwise true is returned to resolve the promise in the dispatcher.
+`true` is returned to resolve the corresponding promise in the dispatcher.
 ```coffee
   @receiveDispatch: ({action} = payload) ->
     actionHandler = @actions[action.actionType]